 What Are Wedding Escort Cards?

-While place cards assign a specific seat at a specific table, an escort card lets guests choose which seat they use at an assigned table.
-They're considered less formal than place cards.
+While place cards assign a specific seat at a specific table, a wedding escort card lets guests choose their own seats at an assigned table.
+They're considered less formal than place cards and are quite popular today.

 A simple card will do the trick as an escort card, but we thought we would share 15 escort card ideas that are slightly more out of the box.